ktaka-ccmp/ktaka.blog.ccmp.jp/2024/HTMX-FasAPI-Sign-in-with-Google/Readme.en.md

     }
 </script>
 ```

-The `onSignIn` function sends JWT received from Google's sign-in page to the `{{ login_url }}`, which is a backend endpoint to handle the received JWT.
+The `onSignIn` function sends the JWT received from Google's sign-in page to `{{ login_url }}`, a backend endpoint designed to handle the received JWT.

 # Backend Auth

-The backend endpoint receives the JWT, verifies it using Google's public certificate and then creates a session to maintain a logged-in status in the following communications.
+The backend endpoint receives the JWT, verifies it using Google's public certificate, and then creates a session to maintain a logged-in status in subsequent communications.

-Here is the code snippet of the backend endpoint, which does:
+Here is the code snippet of the backend endpoint, which performs the following operations:

-- VerifyToken: verify JWT,
+- `VerifyToken`: Verifies the JWT.
-- GetOrCreateUser: create the user in the database,
+- `GetOrCreateUser`: Creates the user in the database if they don't already exist.
-- create_session: create a session and store it in a session database,
+- `create_session`: Creates a session and stores it in a session database.
-- response.set_cookie: set the session_id in the cookie,
+- `response.set_cookie`: Sets the session_id in the cookie.
-- then return the response to the front end.
+- Returns the response to the frontend.

 ```python
 @router.post("/login")